-A mentor in the Macy Undergraduate Leadership Fellows Program at Drexel University, she is involved in multiple educational, charitable, and volunteer organizations, and is always interested in discussing new corporate and academic partnership opportunities.
+A volunteer for Crisis Text Line and a mentor in the Macy Undergraduate Leadership Fellows Program at Drexel University, she is involved in multiple educational, charitable, and volunteer organizations, and is always interested in discussing new corporate and academic partnership opportunities.

 Before founding Leahy Learning, Meg was a Clinic Director at Lindamood-Bell Learning Processes, a tile-maker and mosaicsist, and spent a number of years as a writer and editor at Flat Iron Publishing in Manhattan.